spewil/spewil.github.io/phd/index.md

 # Purpose

-We know suprisingly little about how this process unfolds in the brain.
+We know surprisingly little about how this process unfolds in the brain.
 So little, in fact, that we haven't quite figured out what the brain is actually doing.
 We know that it is involved in these muscle contractions, but what sort of strategy do you use to explore this space of possible mappings between what you experience when you move and what you expect to see and feel as a result?
 This is the question I hope to make headway on.

 To do this, I'll use the literature of reinforcement learning and optimal control theory to guide my theoretical understanding of what is happening when a subject begins to experience learning in this novel situation.
 I will model hypotheses of this learning process and compare these models to the large amounts of data my experimental setup will produce as we track learning of subjects over many sessions.